 - Close your eyes and bring attention and focus on your breathing.

-7. See If They Need to Move
+9. See If They Need to Move

 Ask the person having a panic attack if they want or need your help.
 If they ask for help and the panic attack happens in a busy or loud place, encourage them to move into a quiet space.
 Eliminating noise and other distractions can help them focus on techniques to help manage their panic episodes.

-8. Give Them Water
+10. Give Them Water

 Water can have calming qualities when people tend to sweat and feel warm when anxious.
-For those prone to them, a panic attack can start from a physical trigger like being dehydrated, then skyrocket until someone feels like they’re dying.7Cold water triggers the parasympathetic nervous system, which helps to calm the body.
+For those prone to them, a panic attack can start from a physical trigger like being dehydrated, then skyrocket until someone feels like they’re dying.7 Cold water triggers the parasympathetic nervous system, which helps to calm the body.
 Plus, drinking cold water helps to focus on the sensation of swallowing the cold water.
 Putting their hands in water or cold water on a cloth and placing it on your face or neck can also feel soothing.
 It’s a pleasant distraction from the overbearing thoughts they may have.

-9. Ask If They Need to Sit
+11. Ask If They Need to Sit

 Help them find a comfortable chair and sit down so they can have a literal grounding effect.
 Having feet relaxed on the floor, and the sensation of having a chair for support can have a healing impact.
 Sitting also helps when doing deep breathing exercises more comfortably.

-10. Check For Medications
+12. Check for Medications

 Find out if the person has any medications for anxiety or panic attacks and if they have taken them that day.
 If possible, help them to take medicine.
 Medication can help to get the panic episode under control.
 It can also help the person who is panicking feel that they have more quick control over their attack.

-11. Be Supportive, Compassionate, & Reassuring.
+13. Be Supportive, Compassionate, & Reassuring

 Be present without judgment and speak to them in a supportive manner.
 Let the person struggling with a panic attack know that you will remain with them as long as they need you to be there.
 Your ability to offer reassurance goes a long way to helping to remind them that they are not alone.

 By guessing what someone having a panic attack might need, you may create more triggers for them and only create more anxiety.
 It’s important not to make assumptions about what someone needs.
-Communication is vital, so be sure to ask, be predictable, and avoid surprises.8 Tell them you will help them with their breathing before you start giving instructions.
-If you do something without warning, they may react by getting more stressed and anxious.
+Communication is vital, so be sure to ask, be predictable, and avoid surprises.(8

-14. Find a Pet
+16. Find a Pet

 If a pet is nearby, get them and bring them to the anxious person.
 Not only does petting an animal give them something to focus on, but it can also increase dopamine and serotonin hormone levels, which help relax the body.
 Service dogs are frequently used to help people who suffer from anxiety or recurring panic attacks.

-15. Get Them Educated
+18. Get Them Educated

 Encourage someone you care about to get educated about their panic attacks.
 Information is fundamental in helping people understand why and what is happening.
 Researchers recommend that having a thorough education about panic disorder and understanding that their symptoms are not life-threatening can be incredibly helpful.
-By being taught about the different treatments and the need for compliance, people can be taught to recognize the triggers and avoid them.
-9
+By being taught about the different treatments and the need for compliance, people can be taught to recognize the triggers and avoid them.9

 What Not to Do When Assisting Someone With a Panic Attack